comradecobweb/vinu-shitcoin-lab/README.md

 ## License & contributing

-This program is distributed under Apache 2.0 License, [see license file](LICENSE.md).
+This whole program is distributed under Apache 2.0 License, [see license file](LICENSE.md).
+Solidity Smart Contracts in [src/contracts](src/contracts) are under [MIT](https://opensource.org/license/mit) license.
 All forms of contributing are welcome.

 ## How to build it?